 The vast majority of German workers remain on the state German health insurance system, but it is possible to take out more extensive private health insurance in some circumstances.
 German health insurance contributions are split between employers and employees, regardless of whether you use a private or public scheme.

-Whether you are eligible to switch from a state to private health insurance fund is largely dependant on your employment status.
-If you earn less than €57,600 per year (or around €4,800 per month), it is compulsory for you to stay on the statutory system.
+Whether you’re eligible to switch from a state to private health insurance fund is largely dependent on your employment status.
+If you earn less than €57,600 per year (or around €4,800 per month), you must stay on the statutory system.

-However, you are granted the option to choose either state or private insurance if you:
+However, you can choose either state or private insurance if you:

 - are self-employed

 - are a civil servant

 - have no basis to join a state insurance scheme

 - are a student who renounces their state insurance.

 Private health insurance in Germany typically offers more extensive services and lower waiting times.
 You’ll also have a better chance of finding English-speaking providers.
 In some cases, it can be the same cost as state healthcare.
 However, unlike state health insurance, private insurance does not typically cover children and partners for free.